akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 ---
 # Distributed Data

-For the Akka Classic documentation of this feature see @ref:[Classic Distributed Data](../distributed-data.md).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Distributed Data](../distributed-data.md).

 ## Module info